Van-Vu/car-vehicle-detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-- I can see the video is not perfect.
-The bounding box sometimes not tight enough to the vehicle, sometimes it's smaller than the real vehicle
+- Clearly the video is not perfect.
+The bounding box sometimes not tight enough to the vehicle, sometimes it's smaller than the real vehicle, sometimes it loses track of the car
 - False positives still appear in the final video, this is a sign that I should fine tune the sliding window search algorithm
-- The bounding box is lagging from frame to frame, an improvement is needed to normalize / smooth the bounding box's positions
+- The bounding box is lagging from frame to frame, an improvement is needed to normalize / smooth the bounding box's positions & size
 - Apply the technique from previous `Advanced Lane Finding` project, once a vehicle is detected, it's likely appears in the surrouding area in the next frame.
-This will boost the pipeline performance
+This will increase the pipeline performance
+- Accept the challenge (plug lane-finding pipeline) in next revision